 Top 5 DIY Holiday Decoration Ideas That Will Make You Look Like The Next Martha Stewart

-Want more easy and affordable ideas?
+Want more manageable and affordable ideas?
 Check out our Top 5 Decorating Hacks for the Holidays

-You can make paper snowflakes with the kids or design your very own holiday wreath.
-There are ideas for homemade tree toppers, as well as a new way to light up Hanukkah.
-So whether it’s as simple as cutting pieces of paper into something beautiful or putting together a holiday light ball, these projects are not super difficult to create, and are also very affordable.
+You can make paper snowflakes with the kids or design your holiday wreath.
+There are ideas for homemade tree toppers and a new way to light up Hanukkah.
+So whether it’s as simple as cutting pieces of paper into something beautiful or putting together a holiday light ball, these projects are not challenging to create and are also very affordable.
 And who doesn’t like that?

 Christmas isn’t the only holiday this season.
 Jewish families all over celebrate Hanukkah.
-And although it can be viewed as a solemn holiday, there are many who like to do up their homes accordingly.
+And although it can be viewed as a solemn holiday, many like to do up their homes accordingly.

-If you’re considering decorating for Hanukkah but are over all the dreidels and don’t need more than one menorah, then you can try making punched paper lanterns instead.
-While they sound like they could be a fair amount of work, they are very simple.
-All you’ll need is some tall glass tumblers, colorful paper, double-stick tape and a good pair of scissors.
-You can also use a paper cutter to make sure your sheet of paper is cut perfectly.
-You can pick out your favorite pattern and make pricks in the paper for the light to go through.
-Once you have it fastened, then you toss in your favorite tealight, toss one in each and light them.
-If you’re worried about the flame, battery-operated LED candles are a nice substitute.
+If you’re considering decorating for Hanukkah but are over all the dreidels and don’t need more than one menorah, you can try making punched paper lanterns instead.
+While they could be a fair amount of work, they are straightforward.
+All you’ll need is tall glass tumblers, colorful paper, double-stick tape, and scissors.
+You can also use a paper cutter to ensure your paper sheet is cut perfectly.
+You can pick out your favorite pattern and make pricks in the form for the light to go through.
+Once fastened, toss in your favorite tealight, throw one each, and light them.
+If you’re worried about the flame, battery-operated LED candles are an excellent substitute.

-If you want to add a little something extra to your snowflake, you can add glitter or pearls in the middle, or maybe use one of these pattern scissors to give your snowflake a different edge.
+If you want to add something extra to your snowflake, add glitter or pearls in the middle, or use one of these pattern scissors to give your snowflake a different edge.

-Christmas lights are an important part of holiday decor, but getting up on a ladder every year can be exhausting.
-So what about making holiday light balls instead?
+Christmas lights are essential to holiday decor, but getting on a ladder every year can be exhausting.
+So, what do you think about making holiday light balls instead?

-Although this DIY project may be a little bit more labor-intensive than the others, you’ll feel rewarded with the end result.
+Although this DIY project may be a bit more labor-intensive than the others, you’ll feel rewarded with the result.
 You’ll also be able to use these year after year, and not only during Christmas.
-You’ll need some hex wire mesh, which is the same stuff people use for chicken coops, and some colorful string lights.
-You’ll also need wire cutting pliers and heavy duty gloves to protect your hands.
-With these materials and the instructional video above, you’ll have your own set of holiday light balls for your yard, windowsill or around the tree in no time.
+You’ll need some hex wire mesh, the same stuff people use for chicken coops and colorful string lights.
+You’ll also need wire-cutting pliers and heavy-duty gloves to protect your hands.
+With these materials and the instructional video above, you’ll have your own set of holiday light balls for your yard, windowsill, or around the tree in no time.

 Normally the top of Christmas trees show off the brightest star or the most beautiful angel.
 Even though that’s traditionally the sign of a “perfectly decorated” spruce, it doesn’t mean yours has to look like everyone else’s in your neighborhood.